Growing suffering of Syria's besieged civilians

 "We've had information that women who were evacuated were sexually harassed and many males over 14 were arrested and are being held at a nearby military base.
 Some of them may be forced to join the army and fight for President Assad and we heard six men were shot dead.
 So we don't want to leave."

-The reports are impossible to verify because of severe restrictions on foreign journalists in the country.'No oxygen'
+The reports are impossible to verify because of severe restrictions on foreign journalists in the country.

 Men and teenage boys were separated upon leaving the village and taken away for questioning, but it is not known whether they are still being held.

 This fear of persecution was echoed by the resident doctor.
 "Our identity cards show that we are from Muadhamiya, so we could get arrested at any of the city's checkpoints for coming from a rebel town."
 Twenty-five-year-old Dr Rasheed (not his real name) was a doctor in the military and now works in the makeshift hospital located in a basement, to protect it against the shelling.